experience on our website. If you continue, we'll assume that you are happy to receive

 See Great Western route modernisation for information about the benefits of the project for passengers, the economy and the environment.

 The South Wales Mainline runs from the Severn Tunnel in Monmouthshire, through Newport, Cardiff, Bridgend, Port Talbot, Neath and Swansea.
-Work will begin in Newport in autumn 2015.
+Work began in Newport in autumn 2015 and will continue until late 2018.

 South Wales electrification FAQ (2.2 MB)